 Now let me start this off by saying I don’t hate Friends.
-Slightly overrated, but it’s not a bad show by any means.
+Overrated for sure, but it has its moments and isn’t a terrible show by any means.
 But 100 million fucking dollars?
 That’s a bigger waste of money than betting on the Jags last night like I did.
 Speaking of the Jags, Netflix essentially did the exact same thing they did this past offseason: Spent a bunch of money on one thing instead of spreading the money out and getting a bunch of new things.
 To anybody that still doesn’t understand why this is such a waste of money, think about all the great new shows and movies Netflix could have added with that money.
 But instead, we’re stuck with the same old episodes of a show I’m sure all of us have seen dozens, if not hundreds, of times.
 Not to mention the fact that Friends is always on TV, so would it really even be missed if it got taken off Netflix?
 I say no, but apparently everybody else and the executives at Netflix say yes.

 As somebody who has grown tired of the monotonous selection on Netflix, this deal stinks like microwaved feces.
 Call me crazy, but I would rather watch new TV shows and movies than the same thing repeatedly.
 For that reason, I am upset about this deal and would have preferred some new stuff on Netflix instead.
 But then again, “The devil you know is better than the devil you don’t know”, and it’s entirely possible that Netflix would have just added even worse shows in it’s place.
 Keeping that great quote in mind, maybe it’s okay that they stuck with Friends.
-Actually, fuck that.
-Netflix should have showed Friends the door and gave us something new, and that’s the bottom line!
+Actually, on second though, fuck that.
+Netflix should have showed Friends the door and gave us some new stuff to watch, and that’s the bottom line!